innodatalabs/innodatalabs.github.io/_posts/2017-09-29-the-newb-guide-to-google-cloud-machine-learning-engine-epilogue.md

 ## Foreword

 When you are programming with TensorFlow, you are defining a structured solution by describing and not computing its operations.
-All these operations are organized as a Graph and the results of these operations are Tensors.
+All these operations are organized as a Graph and the inputs and outputs of these operations are Tensors.

 For computations to occur, the graph must be launched in a Session.
 When a Session is created, a new scope is started for the program where operations and its resulting Tensors are processed.
 Once the Session has ended, the Graph returns to its initial static state.